holycrap872/ucls-ml-ai/CourseMaterial/05_bayesian_learning/02_bayesian_theory/bayesian_worksheet.md

 ## Bayesian Data

-Use the table representing whether a particular player made/missed a free throw and in what half the free throw occurred.
+Use the table representing whether a particular player made/missed a free throw and in what half the free throw occurred to answer the following questions.

 Player | Half | Result
 -------|------|--------